aiven/aiven-docs/docs/products/mysql/get-started.md

 ---
-title: Getting started with Aiven for MySQL®
+title: Get started with Aiven for MySQL®
 ---

 Aiven for MySQL® services are managed from [Aiven